Hairy Leukoplakia: Causes and Treatments

 Managing Hairy Leukoplakia in HIV-Positive Individuals

-Hairy leukoplakia is more common in individuals with HIV due to their compromised immune systems.
+Hairy leukoplakia on tongue is more common in individuals with HIV due to their compromised immune systems.
 In these cases, managing the underlying HIV infection is crucial.
 Antiretroviral therapy (ART) is the cornerstone of HIV management and can significantly reduce the occurrence of hairy leukoplakia by improving immune function.

 Regular Monitoring